emmahewson/mp3-swimmon/README.md

 </details>

+- Intro Text
     - Brief intro text to explain to a user what the purpose of the page is and what they need to do
     - Intro text box & Submit buttons are in the site's branded 'mid blue' - used across the location-related pages
 - Forms are fully responsive on all devices
+- Popover
     - Popover info circles with hover/click effect to give a user more information about the image url input
     - Tells user the best practice for selecting a photo
     - This is in addition to the validation
+- Lat/Long
     - Latitude & Longitude inputs trigger a location picker popup window where the user can drag a marker to their chosen location
     - This is designed to offer the best user experience possible & to gather the lat/long values in a readable, valid format.
     - The map is centered on Anglesey (unless the user has previously selected a location)
     - The zoom level changes depending on screen size to help make the whole of the island visible when the map appears